-In all, Seven (7) samples in total were collected and analysed as part of the inspection processes throughout the property.
+No additional samples were collected for analysis as part of the re-inspection processe throughout the property, in addition to those items identified visually.
 All results are documented in the Register, along with suggested Control measures as required.

 As part of the inspection process, all other materials associated with the complex / structure were determined as not being suspect of being an ACM, and therefore, not tested.